Want more stories like this?

 Fire is necessary for the health of some native habitats (from left to right): Prairies at Spring Green Preserve and Thomson Memorial Prairie, a wetland at Central Sands Forest and Barrens, oak forests at Hemlock Draw Preserve in the Baraboo Hills.

 TNC owns approximately 30,335 acres of conservation land in Wisconsin, more than half of which is fire dependent.
 A few of our preserves that depend on prescribed fire include:

 - Oak openings and wetlands at Lulu Lake Preserve in the Mukwonago River Watershed

 - Grasslands at the Military Ridge Prairie Heritage Area in Dane and Iowa counties

 - Prairie habitat at Spring Green Preserve in Sauk County

 - Oak woodlands in the Baraboo Hills in Sauk County

-With many government agencies and non-profits like the Conservancy working to conserve Wisconsin’s lands and waters with limited resources, it is important that we work together.
-The Conservancy works with agency partners through the Wisconsin Prescribed Fire Council and the Tallgrass Prairie and Oak Savanna Fire Science Consortium to share information, provide training opportunities and implement burns collaboratively.
+With many government agencies, private landowners, and non-profits like TNC working to conserve Wisconsin’s lands and waters with limited resources, it is important that we work together.
+TNC works with agency partners through the Wisconsin Prescribed Fire Council and the Tallgrass Prairie and Oak Savanna Fire Science Consortium to share information, provide training opportunities, and implement burns collaboratively.

-Collectively, prescribed fire efforts of the Conservancy and other organizations and agencies across the state result in more than 30,000 acres burned annually in Wisconsin.
+Collectively, the prescribed fire efforts of TNC and other organizations and agencies across the state result in more than 50,000 acres burned annually in Wisconsin.

 Prescribed fire is a valuable tool to help preserve the diversity of life on Earth – now and for future generations.
 Have we kindled your interest?
 If so, you can learn more about fire with the click of your mouse: